 I worked as a curriculum designer and project manager for a weatherization training center in Philadelphia (focusing on low-income clients), and continue to consult in the solar PV and energy management fields.
 I currently teach full time in the Energy Technologies Department at Delaware Technical Community College in Newark, Delaware.
 We offer degrees in Energy Management and Renewable Energy Solar, and I teach courses for both degrees.

 I love to travel and am the International Education Coordinator for my campus at Delaware Tech.
-I took students to Denmark a few years ago for a renewable energy course and took students to Switzerland in 2015, 2016, and 2017.
-This year, I will take students to Italy for a sustainability course.
+I took students to Denmark a few years ago for a renewable energy course (here is my blog from the trip, if you are so inclined) and took students to Switzerland in 2015 (see my blog about that experience if you're interested), 2016, and 2017, and will return in 2019.
+I took students to Italy for a Sustainability class this year, and am planning Sustainability courses in Arizona and Colorado in 2019.
 I have taken a few Penn State students with me on these experiences, as the associated course transfers to Penn State and may satisfy your foreign studies requirement (it definitely does for ESP majors!).
 If that is something you are interested in, please let me know.
 I have been to Europe a number of times, and have traveled to various parts of the U.S. as well.
 You learn a lot about yourself when you are taken out of your comfort zone, and no better way to do that than in a new (and hopefully interesting) place!

 My academic, professional, and personal focus has for a long time been on figuring out ways to live more sustainably and helping others to do the same while doing what I can to advocate for and establish socially just and ecologically responsible ways of living.
 That, and I really like to garden.
 I have helped establish multiple community gardens, and am a firm believer in harvesting the grassroots power of communities (sorry for the double pun).
 Over the years I have realized that getting something done is mostly a two-step process: 1) Find like-minded people who also want to get it done.
 2) Do it!
 There are of course a lot of devils in the details, and you don't always end up getting what you desired, but the journey is always worth it!